-Articles in BLOOM are not intended to be a substitute for professional medical advice.
-Views expressed and resources listed in BLOOM do not signify endorsement by Holland Bloorview Kids Rehabilitation Hospital.
-Where appropriate, please consult your doctor.
+Content in BLOOM is not a substitute for professional medical advice.
+Views expressed in posts and resources listed do not signify endorsement by Holland Bloorview Kids Rehabilitation Hospital.
+Always consult your doctor.

-Holland Bloorview Kids Rehabilitation Hospital has no control over the privacy policies and practices of third-party websites that may link to the BLOOM blog.
+Holland Bloorview Kids Rehabilitation Hospital has no control over the practices of third-party websites that may link to the BLOOM blog.
 Please review the terms of those sites for more information.

 The BLOOM blog welcomes comments from readers on issues that affect parents of children with disabilities.
 We moderate comments to ensure that they're on-topic and respectful.
 We don't post comments that attack people or organizations.